monkeyapple/Udemy-Syllabus-Scraper/README.md

 # Syllabus-Scraper
-Syllabus-Scraper  is a web application for obtaining Markdown syllabus(course content) from online course platforms like Udemy or Coursera (future plan)
+Syllabus-Scraper  is a web application for obtaining Markdown syllabus(course content) from online course platforms (Now only support for Udemy)

 ## Current Version
 V1.0